 Phan Thao Nguyen

 Tropical Siesta begins in a rural landscape of Vietnam.
-Very quickly painted images of students sleeping on their school benches appear.
-A subtitled text speaking of how the communist regime has placed agriculture at the center of its economy reads alongside the images.
-The script tells of how children have access to only one book History of the Kingdom of Tonkin (1650) by Alexandre de Rhodes, a French Jesuit missionar.
+Very quickly, painted images of students sleeping on their school benches appear.
+A text speaking of how the communist regime has placed agriculture at the center of its economy reads alongside the images.
+The script tells of how children have access to only one book History of the Kingdom of Tonkin (1650) by Alexandre de Rhodes, a French Jesuit missionary.
 In different scenes, children interpret the stories of the book to escape from reality.
-The landscape of Tropical Siesta speaks of the dark period of Communism during which many people were deported or executed.
-A history that was not written, the amnesia of a people to which the innocence of children respond.
+The landscape of Tropical Siesta recalls the dark period of Communism during which many people were deported or executed— a history that was not written, the amnesia of a people to which the innocence of children respond.